 Descriptions from the Han and post-Han periods tell us that palaces and monasteries of the time were decorated with naturalistic frescoes and murals, and by realistic portraits.
 None survive, but they were apparently much admired.
 Ceramic images found in tombs suggest that styles of the period emphasized graceful lines and a strong sense of movement.

 In the period of division painting an important moment in the history of Chinese art was reached when the canons by which all later paintings would be judged were established.
 These canons consisted of

 - a striving to depict the inner essence of a subject;

 - faithfulness to reality;

-- the use of colours appropriate to the subject matter;
+- the use of colors appropriate to the subject matter;

 - careful planning of composition; and

 - the use of techniques learnt from prior masters.

 Whereas in the west artists tended to use tough canvases and thick oil paints, which could be scraped off if need be, Chinese artists traditionally painted on silk or paper with watercolor paints or sooty ink.
 This meant that they could not experiment with a painting until they were satisfied; they had to have a clear idea what they wanted the finished work to look like from the outset.
 This put a premium of careful planning, and it also meant that much painting was highly intellectual in content rather than being copied directly from life.

 Just as in poetry, artists strove for simplicity and clarity, suggesting rather than depicting what was going on.
 To the Chinese, skillful use of brush and ink was hugely important, and the quality of the brushwork was key to the aesthetic appeal of a painting.
 They felt that this could say much about what the artist was feeling or aiming at – was it hesitant or bold, delicate or crude, relaxed or vigorous?
 The brushwork therefore revealed the spirit and personality of the painter, and allowed the viewer to think about the painting in a more empathetic way.
 This was as important in enjoying a work as was the subject matter.